tlgs/hrtzc/README.md

 # hrtzc

-hrtzc is a simple webpage to quickly compare different _heart rate training zones_ models:
+hrtzc is a simple webpage to quickly compare different _heart rate training zones_ models.

 - experiment with mobile-first page design
 - modern web dev tooling instead of dropping a couple of CDN `script` tags

 ## Usage